BDC Hamburger Icon

 How women use social media to grow their businesses

 Women are also using social media as a branding tool.
 By posting consistently and sharing everything from product photos to testimonials, female entrepreneurs know how to build trust and customer loyalty using social networking sites, often bypassing the need for expensive marketing campaigns.
-Brands like Flat Tummy Co, Thinx and Glossier have largely built their success with targeted marketing campaigns that feature real women and the struggles they face.

-Savvy business women know that social media can serve many purposes simultaneously – marketing, branding, and even customer service.
+Savvy businesswomen know that social media can serve many purposes simultaneously — marketing, branding and even customer service.
 Here are ways you can use popular networking platforms to build your customer base and pilot your business to success:

 • Connection and engagement: Use social media to connect with your ideal customers.
 You can engage with your audience directly, solicit their feedback and get to know them.